garystafford/aws-cfn-demo/README.md

 ## Prerequisites

-The demonstration requires you have an AWS account with the proper level of access to create the required resources, and the following tools installed locally.
+The demonstration requires you have an AWS account with the proper level of access to create the required resources, and the following tools installed locally:
 1. [git](https://git-scm.com/)
 2. [AWS CLI](https://aws.amazon.com/cli/)
 3. [jq](https://stedolan.github.io/jq/)